Avaluate/MultipleRobloxInstances/README.md

+#### I just want to download it
+See [this](https://github.com/Avaluate/MultipleRobloxInstances/releases/tag/V1 "here") or look at Releases.

 ## Multiple Roblox Instances
 This program allows you to run 2 or more different Roblox accounts at the same time.
 This is not against the Roblox ToS and applications such as Bloxstrap have similar functionality.

 [![](https://i.imgur.com/el2EOj2.png)](https://i.imgur.com/el2EOj2.png)

-#### I just want to download it
-There is more information including the download link [here](https://github.com/Avaluate/MultipleRobloxInstances/releases/tag/V1 "here").
-Usage instructions are included on the release page.

 #### I need help
 My Discord username is `avaluate` if you need help.